darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

 VCN Debug
 ---------

-You can use VNC Viewer in Windows to control Chipsee IPC over Ethernet, as mentioned above.
+You can use VNC Viewer in Windows to control Chipsee IEC over Ethernet, as mentioned above.

-* Use xShell serial or SSH connection to Chipsee IPC, login by Chipsee
+* Use xShell serial or SSH connection to Chipsee IEC, login by Chipsee
 * Log in using the commands below
 * The default login credentials are: *chipsee/chipsee*